 Ruins of the Forbidden city

-Like the king’s quarters, from this point on, most of the Forbidden city living quarters and the buildings had been totally destroyed in the various Vietnam wars.
+Additionally, like the king’s quarters, from this point on, most of the Forbidden city living quarters and the buildings had been totally destroyed in the various Vietnam wars.
 Consequentially, what remained here are building ruins littered all over.
 Notably, the Tran Binh Dai, a garrison fortress is known exclusively here for its ancient architecture still existing today.
 Additionally, a rebuilt replica of the Royal Theater can also be found within the compound just across a large field clearing just by the royal residences.

 Check out more photos of the Forbidden City in Hue here.